White-145/item-editor/README.md

 Simple item editor is a minecraft mod *(fabric 1.20.1)* for item editing using client commands.

-Not done yet, but feel free to build, use, and suggest new features to add!

 ## Features:

 ### `/edit` command: